 The first thing you need to do is have a plan.
 I’ve been responsible for a few major decisions throughout my career, and with each decision, nothing was accomplished until I had a plan in place.
 The best part about it was, often my goals were accomplished well before the deadline in my plan.
 As you think about your own plan, it’s important to set goals so you have something to work toward and a benchmark to evaluate your progress.

-I recently learned about SMART goals and was surprised that I had never heard of them before.
+When I first wrote this article in 2016, I had recently learned about SMART goals and was surprised that I had never heard of them before.
 A SMART goal is a specific outcome you wish to achieve; there is a way to measure your success in your pursuit of it; it is attainable or you have a benchmark for which to compare to; it is relevant to what you are trying to accomplish; and there is a clear timeline for achieving it.

 Once you have a plan with SMART goals in place, you can begin to execute.
 But this is the hardest part.
 Having an idea and achieving success could not be further from one another.
 What separates the two is action.
-It is important that you do something each and every day to move closer to your desired outcome.
-That could mean writing a business plan, making a list of potential job openings, calling people you trust to ask for help, or just talking about your plans with someone who is close to you.
+You must do something every day to move closer to your desired outcome.
+That could mean writing a business plan, making a list of potential job openings, calling people you trust to ask for help, or just talking about your plans with someone close to you.

 The last thing that you need to do is to pay close attention – to everything.
 If you’ve ever read the book The Secret you would know that many successful people believe that by constantly thinking about and believing that what you want is possible, your dreams will manifest themselves.
-I believe this is true, but it’s likely because you begin to see things that happen as opportunities that fit into your plan.
-Had you not constantly thought about and worked toward what you are aiming to achieve, they would just be things that happen.
+I believe this is true, but likely because you begin to see things that happen as opportunities that fit into your plan as opposed to random things that have no relationship to your plans because you aren’t thinking about them in that context.

 If you’re looking for more ways to get unstuck, check out my article on climbing the corporate ladder: Stop Trying to Climb the Corporate Ladder: Transcend the Corporate Ladder Instead.
 Do you know of some other signs that might indicate you’re being held back?
 Tell others who are in the same boat by sharing them in the comments below.